-- Conduct online research to find primary and secondary sources of legal authority. - Cite legal sources appropriately. - Distinguish between binding and non-binding authority. - "Shepardize" to determine if case law is valid. - Edit and revise a persuasive legal memorandum. - Draft legal memoranda and research memos. - Apply and describe the rules of venue. - Determine whether a class action certification is appropriate based on a given fact pattern. - Demonstrate how case precedent and stare decisis influence case holdings. - Evaluate whether a court has subject matter jurisdiction in both federal and state courts. - Differentiate between personal jurisdiction, in-rem jurisdiction, and quasi-in-rem jurisdiction. - Apply the Erie doctrine in a variety of scenarios.
+- Research legal issues in any jurisdiction. - Conduct online research to find primary and secondary sources of legal authority - Cite legal sources appropriately. - Distinguish between binding and non-binding authority. - "Shepardize" to determine if case law is valid. - Edit and revise a persuasive legal memorandum. - Describe the requirements of complaints and answers under the Federal Rules of Civil Procedure - Apply and describe the rules of venue. - Determine whether a class action certification is appropriate based on a given fact pattern. - Demonstrate how case precedent and stare decisis influence case holdings. - Evaluate whether a court has subject matter jurisdiction in both federal and state courts. - Differentiate between personal jurisdiction, in-rem jurisdiction, and quasi-in-rem jurisdiction. - Apply the Erie doctrine in a variety of scenarios.